-(1) Delegates to the National Council of Provinces and the persons referred to in sections 66 and 67-

-- (a) have freedom of speech in the Council and in its committees, subject to its rules and orders; and - (b) are not liable to civil or criminal proceedings, arrest, imprisonment or damages for- - (i) anything that they have said in, produced before or submitted to the Council or any of its committees; or - (ii) anything revealed as a result of anything that they have said in, produced before or submitted to the Council or any of its committees.

-(2) Other privileges and immunities of the National Council of Provinces, delegates to the Council and persons referred to in sections 66 and 67 may be prescribed by national legislation.

-(3) Salaries, allowances and benefits payable to permanent members of the National Council of Provinces are a direct charge against the National Revenue Fund.
-Public pages to and involvement in National Council
+- 71. (1) Delegates to the National Council of Provinces and the persons referred to in sections 66 and 67- - (a) have freedom of speech in the Council and in its committees, subject to its rules and orders; and - (b) are not liable to civil or criminal proceedings, arrest, imprisonment or damages for- - anything that they have said in, produced before or submitted to the Council or any of its committees; or - anything revealed as a result of anything that they have said in, produced before or submitted to the Council or any of its committees. - (2) Other privileges and immunities of the National Council of Provinces, delegates to the Council and persons referred to in sections 66 and 67 may be prescribed by national legislation. - (3) Salaries, allowances and benefits payable to permanent members of the National Council of Provinces are a direct charge against the National Revenue Fund.

-72 Public access to and involvement in National Council
+Public access to and involvement in National Council

-- (1) The National Council of Provinces must- - (a) facilitate public involvement in the legislative and other processes of the Council and its committees; and - (b) conduct its business in an open manner, and hold its sittings, and those of its committees, in public, but reasonable measures may be taken- - (i) to regulate public access, including access of the media, to the Council and its committees; and - (ii) to provide for the searching of any person and, where appropriate, the refusal of entry to, or the removal of, any person.

-(2) The National Council of Provinces may not exclude the public, including the media, from a sitting of a committee unless it is reasonable and justifiable to do so in an open and democratic society.
+- 72. (1) The National Council of Provinces must- - (a) facilitate public involvement in the legislative and other processes of the Council and its committees; and - (b) conduct its business in an open manner, and hold its sittings, and those of its committees, in public, but reasonable measures may be taken- - (i) to regulate public access, including access of the media, to the Council and its committees; and - (ii) to provide for the searching of any person and, where appropriate, the refusal of entry to, or the removal of, any person. - (2) The National Council of Provinces may not exclude the public, including the media, from a sitting of a committee unless it is reasonable and justifiable to do so in an open and democratic society.

-National Legislative Process (ss 73-82)
+National Legislative Process

-73 All Bills
+All Bills

-(1) Any Bill may be introduced in the National Assembly.

-(2) Only a Cabinet member or a Deputy Minister, or a member or committee of the National Assembly, may introduce a Bill in the Assembly, but only the Cabinet member responsible for national financial matters may introduce the following Bills in the Assembly:

-(a) a money Bill; or

-(b) a Bill which provides for legislation envisaged in section 214.
+- 73. (1) Any Bill may be introduced in the National Assembly. - (2) Only a Cabinet member or a Deputy Minister, or a member or committee of the National Assembly, may introduce a Bill in the Assembly, but only the Cabinet member responsible for national financial matters may introduce the following Bills in the Assembly: - (a) a money Bill; or - (b) a Bill which provides for legislation envisaged in section 214.

 [Sub-s.
 (2) substituted by s.
-1 (a) of the Constitution Seventh Amendment Act of 2001.]
-(3) A Bill referred to in section 76 (3), except a Bill referred to in subsection (2)
+1(a) of the Constitution Seventh Amendment Act of 2001.]

-(a) or (b) of this section, may be introduced in the National Council of Provinces.
+(3) A Bill referred to in section 76(3), except a Bill referred to in subsection (2)(a) or (b) of this section, may be introduced in the National Council of Provinces.

 [Sub-s.
 (3) substituted by s.
-1 (b) of the Constitution Seventh Amendment Act of 2001.]
+1(b) of the Constitution Seventh Amendment Act of 2001.]

-(4) Only a member or committee of the National Council of Provinces may introduce a Bill in the Council.

-(5) A Bill passed by the National Assembly must be referred to the National Council of Provinces if it must be considered by the Council.
+- (4) Only a member or committee of the National Council of Provinces may introduce a Bill in the Council. - (5) A Bill passed by the National Assembly must be referred to the National Council of Provinces if it must be considered by the Council.
 A Bill passed by the Council must be referred to the Assembly.

-74 Bills amending the Constitution
+Bills amending the Constitution

-(1) Section 1 and this subsection may be amended by a Bill passed by-

-- (a) the National Assembly, with a supporting vote of at least 75 per cent of its members; and - (b) the National Council of Provinces, with a supporting vote of at least six provinces. - (2) Chapter 2 may be amended by a Bill passed by- - (a) the National Assembly, with a supporting vote of at least two thirds of its members; and - (b) the National Council of Provinces, with a supporting vote of at least six provinces. - (3) Any other provision of the Constitution may be amended by a Bill passed- - (a) by the National Assembly, with a supporting vote of at least two thirds of its members; and - (b) also by the National Council of Provinces, with a supporting vote of at least six provinces, if the amendment- - (i) relates to a matter that affects the Council; - (ii) alters provincial boundaries, powers, functions or institutions; or - (iii) amends a provision that deals specifically with a provincial matter.
+- 74. (1) Section 1 and this subsection may be amended by a Bill passed by- - the National Assembly, with a supporting vote of at least 75 per cent of its members; and - (b) the National Council of Provinces, with a supporting vote of at least six provinces. - (2) Chapter 2 may be amended by a Bill passed by- - (a) the National Assembly, with a supporting vote of at least two thirds of its members; and - (b) the National Council of Provinces, with a supporting vote of at least six provinces. - (3) Any other provision of the Constitution may be amended by a Bill passed-